Three Dimensional Gravity and Schramm-Loewner Evolution: Three dimensional gravity and Ising model

-The overall factor of 8 can be absorbed into the path integral measure.
-Then we conclude that the partition function of pure quantum gravity at $c=\frac{1}{2}$ is equal to the Ising model~\cite{Castro:2011zq}.
+Thus, we find that the partition function of pure quantum gravity at $c=\frac{1}{2}$ is equivalent to that of the Ising model~\cite{Castro:2011zq}.

 However, this is not the whole story.
-One should note that the Ising model or CFT is closely related to SLE when the central charge $c<1$, which is the random collection of conformal maps $g_{t}(z)$ obtained by solving the Loewner equation\cite{Smirnov:2010cz},
+It is important to note that the Ising model or CFT is closely related to SLE when the central charge is considered.
+The random collection of conformal maps $g_{t}(z)$ can be obtained by solving the Loewner equation\cite{Smirnov:2010cz,Santachiara:2007oik}

 Generally, the central charge $c$ plays an important role in determining the scaling limits in conformal field theory (CFT)\cite{Castro:2011zq}.
 We can now observe that the SLE parameter and the central charge $c$ are related through the following relationship\cite{Castro:2011zq,Santachiara:2007oik}

-The parameter $\kappa$ describing the cluster boundary SLE can be determined by coupling the general SLE process to conformal field theory on the upper half-plane\cite{Schramm:2004cz}.
-So, SLE is naturally associated with a CFT that has central charge.
-When the partition function of pure quantum gravity at $c=\frac{1}{2}$, so we have,
+The parameter $\kappa$ describing the boundary SLE can be determined by coupling the SLE process to conformal field theory\cite{Schramm:2004cz}.
+When the partition function of pure quantum gravity is at $c=\frac{1}{2}$, we obtain

 Or in the other word, the three dimensional pure quantum gravity at $c=\frac{1}{2}$ can be described by SLE with $\kappa =3,\frac{16}{3}$.
-And one should note that the $\kappa$ is the weight of Brown motion!
-In fact, the gravity dual of the tricritical Ising model at $c=\frac {7}{10}$ gives,
+And one should note that the $\kappa$ is the weight of Brown motion.

-And one can find that the $\kappa = 5,\frac{16}{5} $.
-We now consider the general case, where $c$ takes any of the allowed minimal model values.
-First, Let us consider $SL(3)$ higher spin gravity with the principal embedding, with the coupling constant chosen so that $c=\frac {4}{5}$.
-In fact, it is found that its path integral gives the partition function of the Potts model which is,